cosmos/ibc/spec/client/ics-009-loopback-cilent/README.md

     // e.g. in ibc-go implementation this is "ibc"
     // since verification is done on the IBC store of the local ledger
     // the prefix needs to be removed from the path to retrieve the
-    // correct the key in the store unprefixedPath = removePrefix(getCommitmentPrefix(), path)
+    // correct key in the store
+    unprefixedPath = removePrefix(getCommitmentPrefix(), path)

     // The complete (not only client identifier-prefixed) store is needed